Koha-Community/kohadocs/source/cataloging.rst

    stored

-   -  You can see if your upload path is set correctly by visiting About Koha > System Information.
+   -  You can see if your upload path is set correctly by visiting About Koha > System information.
 If there is an error you will see it there.

       |image1264|